plusworx/gmin/README.md

 This command will only return the primary email address for each user that satisfies the query.

 Similarly to the attributes flag above, query clauses are separated by the tilde (~) character and quotation marks may need to be used.
+This command returns a list of users whose last name is Smith and has an address in London -

+`gmin list users -q lastname=Smith~addressLocality=London`

 https://developers.google.com/admin-sdk/directory/v1/get-start/getting-started is a useful resource for looking up query parameters.
 There are 'Search for' links for different objects like Users and Groups.

 ## Why am I writing gmin

-* I wanted to write something in Go
+* I want to write something non-trivial in Go
+* I want to gain a deep understanding of Google APIs, particularly those useful to G Suite admins
-* I wanted to write something that would help me in my daily work
+* I want to write something that would help me in my daily G Suite admin work
-* I wanted to create something that could be distributed as a single executable
+* I want to create something that can be distributed as a single executable
-* I wanted something that was more intuitive and easier to work with for me than existing tools
+* I want a G Suite admin tool that is more intuitive and easier to work with (at least for me) than existing tools
 * Maybe there are other people who might benefit from gmin

 ## Project Status
-gmin is alpha software at the moment which means that it is liable to rapid change, although the command syntax is unlikely to change much (if at all) over time.
+gmin is pretty young which means that it is liable to rapid change, although the command syntax is unlikely to change much (if at all) over time.
 The functionality is currently limited to users, groups, members and organisation units but additional functionality will be added when it is ready.

 All output is in JSON format apart from informational and error messages.
-Output in other formats such as CSV will be on the roadmap, however, I have found the use of the jq utility (https://stedolan.github.io/jq/) can be a great help in working with JSON.
+Output in other formats such as CSV is on the roadmap, however, I have found the use of the jq utility (https://stedolan.github.io/jq/) can be a great help in working with JSON.

 I will be publishing a roadmap and welcome any suggestions as to the most important features to add.
+A Wiki is on the list of tasks on the upcoming roadmap.

 ## Community

 Google Group: https://groups.google.com/a/plusworx.uk/d/forum/gmin

+## Acknowledgements

+Thank you to Jay Lee for writing GAM (https://github.com/jay0lee/GAM) which inspired me to have a go at gmin.
+Thanks to the Go team for creating a programming language that is really enjoyable to use.
+Thanks to the G Suite team for building a world-class collaboration platform.

 ## License